-Kavanaugh Pick Shows Trump Bowing Again to the GOP Legal Establishment
+Kavanaugh Pick Shows Trump Bowing Again To The GOP Legal Establishment

 That meant cable TV and Twitter were teeming with such prominent and influential talk show personalities as radio host Steve Deace in Iowa and Sean Hannity on Fox News, voicing their fervent support for Amy Coney Barrett, an Indianan serving on the U.S. Circuit Court of Appeals in Chicago.

-Conservative media stars such as Erick Erickson of RedState.com were rhapsodizing about what a Barrett pick would mean to them.
+Conservative media stars such as Erick Erickson, former CEO of RedState.com, were rhapsodizing about what a Barrett pick would mean to them.
 Erickson, who has been hot and cold on Trump, said he'd vote for him in 2020 "despite the tariffs" and other disagreements if the president opted for the former Notre Dame law professor, who has become something of a Joan of Arc for social and religious conservatives.

 Hannity, who communicates with the president daily and seems at times his alter ego, also made no secret of his preference for Barrett.
 So he may have been giving a little bit away when he appeared on Fox's The Five on Monday evening.
 Hannity told Fox viewers to close their eyes just before Trump revealed his choice so they could imagine who the new justice might be if Hillary Clinton were president.